amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 ## Parameters and variable expansion

-Most macros are not constant--they accept inputs that determine their results.
+Most macros are not constant—they accept inputs that determine their results.

 ```ion
 (macro passthrough